data.table Exercises: 12 High-Performance Data Manipulation Problems, Solved Step-by-Step

 Click to reveal solution

-Explanation: In data.table's join syntax X[Y, on=], the outer table X is joined FROM and the rows come from Y. So planets[people, on="planet_id"] returns all four people rows with matched planet columns attached.
+Explanation: In data.table's join syntax X[Y, on=], the outer table X is joined onto the rows of Y. So planets[people, on="planet_id"] returns all four people rows with matched planet columns attached.
 Chewie's row has NA for planet because no planet with id 30 exists.
 This is equivalent to dplyr::left_join(people, planets, by="planet_id").

 Exercise 10: Rolling join